ipfs-cluster/ipfs-cluster-website/content/documentation.md

 # Documentation

 Welcome to the IPFS Cluster documentation.
-This is where you will find user documentation, guides, tutorial, architecture documents and other information about how to use and develop ipfs-cluster.
+This is where you will find user documentation, guides, tutorials, architecture documents and other information about how to use and develop ipfs-cluster.

 <center>

-> ### Updated to version `0.3.5`
+> ### Updated to version `0.3.5` (actually not, site under construction!)

 </center>